 Gene Vance, a Member in the Lexington office, has been with the firm since 1995.
-He is a member of the Business Litigation Practice Group, as well as the Tort, Trial and Insurance Services Practice Group, and the Intellectual Property Practice Group.
+He is a member of the Business Litigation Practice Group, as well as the Tort, Trial and Insurance Services Practice Group, and the Intellectual Property Practice Group and also serves as the Board of Directors at Stoll Keenon Ogden.
 Gene maintains an active trial and dispute resolution practice focusing on business and commercial litigation, products liability litigation, toxic tort litigation, copyright and intellectual property litigation, trucking and transportation litigation, and insurance coverage litigation.
 He serves as chair of the firm’s Pro Bono Committee.

 Gene has received an AV Martindale-Hubbell Peer Review Rating © and is listed in The Best Lawyers in America and as a Kentucky Super Lawyer based upon his experience and ability.
+He was recognized by his peers as the 2019 Products Liability-Defense Lawyer of the Year in Lexington by The Best Lawyers in America.
 He has also been listed in the International Who’s Who of Commercial Litigators since 2013.

 Gene represents several large consumer goods and industrial products manufacturers and has defended products liability matters throughout Kentucky and in other jurisdictions.
 He has defended toxic tort claims including asbestos, benzene and styrene exposure cases, as well as pharmaceutical claims.